ANIXE Insights: With vaccines around the corner, everyone's packing a suitcase

 Data from last year has clearly shown that the tourism market can regenerate quickly.
 And there is certainly a huge demand for travel.
 Moreover, it seems that we are nearing the end of this difficult road, and every month that goes by will bring more sunshine and make us more resistant to the virus.

 How will the tourism sector react to the increase in global vaccination rates?
 Which countries will open up to tourists first, and which citizens will travel first?
-Stay tuned for more data, and more insights.
+Stay tuned for more data and insights.

 Stay safe.
 Plan your holidays